 Sue Lee Keown Sanders

-Sue Lee Keown Sanders departed her earthly life at Spartanburg, South Carolina on January 15, 2013.
-She was born at Athens, Georgia on January 9, 1902, and at the time of her death at age 111 was believed to be the oldest living person in South Carolina.
+MCCORMICK, SC-- Sue Lee Keown Sanders departed her earthly life at Spartanburg, SC, on January 15, 2013.
+She was born at Athens, GA, on January 9, 1902, and at the time of her death at age 111 was believed to be the oldest living person in South Carolina.

 Mrs. Sanders was the daughter of William Walter Keown and Sue Mattison Keown.
-She was predeceased by her parents; by her husband of nearly fifty years, Harvey G. Sanders, Sr.; by her sisters, Lucille Keown Brown and Mamie Keown Price; and by her brothers, William Warren Keown and James Alexander Keown.
+She was predeceased by her parents; her husband of nearly fifty years, Harvey G. Sanders, Sr.; her sisters, Lucille Keown Brown and Mamie Keown Price; and her brothers, William Warren Keown and James Alexander Keown.

-Mrs. Sanders is survived by her two children, Anne Sanders Wilson of Woodruff, South Carolina, and Harvey G. Sanders, Jr., of Greenville, South Carolina; by six grandchildren, Lisa Anne Wilson of Woodruff, South Carolina; Daniel Steele Wilson, Stephen Sanders Wilson and Suzanne Sanders Putnam, all of Spartanburg, South Carolina; Barry Langley Sanders of Pawleys Island, South Carolina; and Rev. Harvey G. Sanders, III (Bert) of Winston-Salem, North Carolina; numerous great grandchildren and one great great grandchild; and numerous nieces and nephews.
+Mrs. Sanders is survived by her two children, Anne Sanders Wilson of Woodruff, SC, and Harvey G. Sanders, Jr., of Greenville, SC; six grandchildren, Lisa Anne Wilson of Woodruff, SC; Daniel Steele Wilson, Stephen Sanders Wilson and Suzanne Sanders Putnam, all of Spartanburg, SC; Barry Langley Sanders of Pawleys Island, SC; and Rev. Harvey G. Sanders, III (Bert) of Winston-Salem, NC; numerous great-grandchildren and one great-great-grandchild; and numerous nieces and nephews.

 On the occasion of her 110th birthday on January 9, 2012, in recognition of her outstanding services to her state and community, she was presented a Certificate of Honor and Commendation by the South Carolina House of Representatives, wherein several of the historical highlights she witnessed during her lifetime were enumerated and she was stated to be the oldest member of the South Carolina Society of the Daughters of the American Revolution.
 She was an active member of the Long Cane Chapter of the DAR for 38 years.